Signed-digit representation: History

 Challenges in calculation stimulated early authors Colson (1726) and Cauchy (1840) to use signed-digit representation.
 The further step of replacing negated digits with new ones was suggested by Selling (1887) and Cajori (1928).

 In 1928, Florian Cajori noted the recurring theme of signed digits, starting with Colson (1726) and Cauchy (1840).
-In his book History of Mathematical Notations, Cajori titled the section "Negative numerals".
+In his book A History of Mathematical Notations, Cajori titled the section "Negative numerals".
 For completeness, Colson uses examples and describes addition (pp. 163–4), multiplication (pp. 165–6) and division (pp. 170–1) using a table of multiples of the divisor.
 He explains the convenience of approximation by truncation in multiplication.
 Colson also devised an instrument (Counting Table) that calculated using signed digits.

 Eduard Selling advocated inverting the digits 1, 2, 3, 4, and 5 to indicate the negative sign.
 He also suggested snie, jes, jerd, reff, and niff as names to use vocally.
 Most of the other early sources used a bar over a digit to indicate a negative sign for it.
 Another German usage of signed-digits was described in 1902 in Klein's encyclopedia.